All Episodes

 So the truth is irrelevant.

-The fact that nobody has any evidence that Romney hasn't paid tax that doesn't matter.
+The fact that nobody has any evidence that Romney hasn't paid tax, that doesn't matter.

-You gotta respond to it.
+You got to respond to it.

-And I respond to it, and just did this prolongs And elevates the story.
+And I respond to it, and just did this, prolongs and elevates the story.

-And if you you shouldn't have responded to it.
+And you shouldn't have responded to it.

 See what you did?